Yogi Berra: Military

-During World War II, Berra served in the Navy as machine gunner participating in the D-Day invasion and earned a Purple Heart, a Distinguished Unit Citation, two battle stars and a European Theatre of Operations ribbon.
+During World War II, Berra served in the Navy as machine gunner participating in the D-Day invasion and earned a Purple Heart, Distinguished Unit Citation, two battle stars an American Campaign Medal, and a European–African–Middle Eastern Campaign Medal.
+In 2009, he received the Lone Sailor Award and, in 2010, he was honored with the Audie Murphy Award for his Navy service.